Guidance for Industry and Other Stakeholders 1

 - Permit FDA to waive otherwise-applicable current good manufacturing practice (CGMP) requirements8 (e.g., storage or handling) to accommodate emergency response needs;

-- Permit the Centers for Disease Control and Prevention (CDC) to create and issue “emergency use instructions” (EUI) concerning the FDA-approved conditions of use for eligible products.
+- Permit the Centers for Disease Control and Prevention (CDC) to create and issue “emergency use instructions” (EUI) concerning the FDA-approved conditions of use for eligible products.10

 In addition, PAHPRA amended section 505-1(k) to authorize FDA to waive Risk Evaluation and Mitigation Strategy (REMS) requirements for CBRN emergencies.

-Finally, section 564B, also added by PAHPRA, permits federal, state, and local governments to pre-position (e.g., stockpile, forward-deploy) MCMs in anticipation of FDA approval or clearance, authorization of an investigational use, or the issuance of an EUA, to enable stakeholders to prepare for potential rapid deployment during an actual CBRN emergency.
+Finally, section 564B, also added by PAHPRA, permits government stakeholders to pre-position (e.g., stockpile, forward-deploy) MCMs in anticipation of FDA approval or clearance, authorization of an investigational use, or the issuance of an EUA, to enable these stakeholders to prepare for potential rapid deployment during an actual CBRN emergency.
 This authority is discussed in section V of this guidance.

-The EUA authority under section 564 allows FDA to facilitate availability and use of MCMs needed to prepare for and respond to CBRN emergencies.
-The EUA authority is separate and distinct from use of a medical product under an investigational application (i.e., Investigational New Drug Application (IND) or Investigational Device Exemption (IDE)), section 561 expanded access authorities9, and section 564A emergency use authorities discussed in section IV of this guidance.
+The EUA authority under section 564 allows FDA to facilitate availability and unapproved uses of MCMs needed to prepare for and respond to CBRN emergencies.
+The EUA authority is separate and distinct from use of a medical product under an investigational application (i.e., Investigational New Drug Application (IND) or Investigational Device Exemption (IDE)), section 561 expanded access authorities,11 and section 564A emergency use authorities discussed in section IV of this guidance.

 Before FDA may issue an EUA, the HHS Secretary must declare that circumstances exist justifying the authorization (section 564(b)(1)).
-This declaration (referred to in this guidance as a “declaration of emergency or threat of emergency”), must be based on one of the following actions:
+This declaration (referred to in this guidance as an “EUA declaration”),12 must be based on one of the following actions:

-- The identification of a material threat, by the Secretary of Homeland Security pursuant to section 319F-2 of the PHS Act, that is sufficient to affect national security or the health and security of United States citizens living abroad.13
+- The identification of a material threat, by the Secretary of Homeland Security pursuant to section 319F-2 of the Public Health Service (PHS) Act, that is sufficient to affect national security or the health and security of United States citizens living abroad.16

-After the Secretary of HHS issues a declaration of emergency or threat of emergency14 based on one of these four determinations, and after consulting (to the extent feasible and appropriate given the applicable circumstances) with the Assistant Secretary for Preparedness and Response (ASPR), the Director of the National Institutes of Health (NIH), and the Director of CDC,15 the Commissioner may authorize the emergency use of an unapproved product or an unapproved use of an approved product, provided that other statutory criteria are met.
+After the Secretary of HHS issues an EUA declaration based on one of these four determinations, and after consulting (to the extent feasible and appropriate given the applicable circumstances) with the Assistant Secretary for Preparedness and Response (ASPR), the Director of the National Institutes of Health (NIH), and the Director of CDC,17 the Commissioner may authorize the emergency use of an unapproved product or an unapproved use of an approved product, provided that other statutory criteria are met.

-In appropriate circumstances, an HHS declaration of emergency or threat of emergency may support issuance of more than one EUA.
-For example, based on an HHS declaration that circumstances exist to justify the authorization of emergency use of diagnostics for a specified biological agent, FDA may authorize emergency use for any number of diagnostic tests to meet the need, provided that each EUA meets the statutory criteria for issuance.
+In appropriate circumstances, an HHS EUA declaration may support issuance of more than one EUA.
+For example, based on an HHS EUA declaration that circumstances exist to justify the authorization of emergency use of diagnostics for a specified biological agent, FDA may authorize emergency use for multiple diagnostic tests to meet the need, provided that each EUA meets the statutory criteria for issuance.

-The HHS Secretary’s declaration of emergency or threat of emergency justifying an EUA will terminate on the earlier of: (1) a determination by the HHS Secretary that the circumstances that precipitated the declaration have ceased (after consultation as appropriate with the Secretary of Homeland Security or the Secretary of Defense), or (2) a change in the approval status of the product such that the authorized use(s) of the product are no longer unapproved (section 564(b)(2)).
+When an EUA declaration is terminated, then any EUA(s) issued based on that declaration will no longer remain in effect.18 The HHS Secretary’s EUA declaration will terminate on the earlier of: (1) a determination by the HHS Secretary that the circumstances that precipitated the declaration have ceased (after consultation as appropriate with the Secretary of Homeland Security or the Secretary of Defense), or (2) a change in the approval status of the product such that the authorized use(s) of the product are no longer unapproved (section 564(b)(2)).
 For example, an EUA issued to allow an unapproved use of an approved product may no longer be needed if that product is later approved by FDA for the use permitted by the EUA.

-Before a declaration of emergency or threat of emergency justifying an EUA terminates, the Secretary of HHS must provide advance notice that is sufficient to allow for the disposition of an unapproved product, and of any labeling or other information provided related to an unapproved use of an approved product (section 564(b)(3)).16
+Before an EUA declaration terminates, the Secretary of HHS must provide advance notice that is sufficient to allow for the disposition of an unapproved product, and of any labeling or other information provided related to an unapproved use of an approved product (section 564(b)(3)).19

-During the effective period of the HHS Secretary's declaration of emergency or threat of emergency, FDA may authorize the introduction of a medical product into interstate commerce when the product is intended for use during an actual or potential emergency.
+During the effective period of the HHS Secretary's EUA declaration, FDA may authorize the introduction of a medical product into interstate commerce when the product is intended for use during an actual or potential emergency.
 EUA candidate products include medical products and uses that are not approved, cleared, or licensed under sections 505, 510(k), and 515 of the FD&C Act or section 351 of the PHS Act.

 After the requisite determination and declaration have been issued, and after feasible and appropriate consultations, FDA may issue an EUA only if FDA concludes that the following four statutory criteria for issuance have been met.
-If the product does not otherwise meet the statutory criteria for issuance or is not an appropriate candidate, an alternative regulatory mechanism (i.e., an IND or IDE) or an alternative access mechanism (e.g., an expanded access IND protocol)17 may be an appropriate means to provide patients access to an unapproved product for use in a CBRN emergency.
+If the product does not meet the statutory criteria for issuance or is not otherwise an appropriate candidate, an alternative regulatory mechanism (i.e., access under an IND or IDE, which can include expanded access protocols)20 may be an appropriate means to provide patients access to an unapproved use of a product in a CBRN emergency.

 a.
 Serious or Life-Threatening Disease or Condition